"Unlock file or folder locked by a system"

 The other options in the right-click menu give you the power to close Library and/or File handles to release the file, kill the process or jump to the executable’s path directory.

 If for some reason you aren’t sure whether an item is locked by a process or not, just open it in Unlock IT and use the “Check” function.
 If it’s not locked, a message will pop-up and tell you that it’s unlocked, otherwise the process that uses it will be displayed.

 The program sometimes has problems unlocking files from applications.
 For example, when trying to release a PDF file from Foxit Reader, Unlock IT stated that the file was released; however, it only caused Foxit Reader to start popping-up blank error messages until the system’s memory is full (Tip: in this case, open start manager and kill the process ASAP).
 This is quite an important issue.
 In addition, there are no move/rename/delete functions implemented.

 Here’s a list with some programs with the same purpose: Unlocker (free), LockHunter (free), FileASSASSIN (free; allows only deletion of locked files), Lock-UnMatic (Mac, free) and Who Lock Me (free).
 The best one of those is Unlocker, which has relatively many features, is stable and does a good job overall.

 While it has a nice user interface and is easy to use, it does have a couple of disadvantages that cannot be overlooked.
 Hopefully those will be fixed in future releases.

 Requirements: Intel Core 2 Duo Processor or equivalent, 2 GB of RAM, 250 MB of free disk space.

-What's new in this version: Version 5.0.2 includes a few bug fixes.
+What's new in this version: Version 6.0 introduces unlocking shared resources and includes a few bug fixes.

 Top user review